-If you’re not yet familiar with Isle-sur-la-Sorgue, that’s okay; this place is some kind of a well guarded secret.
-Which is somehow paradoxal once you know what the village is famous for.
+If you’re not yet familiar with Isle-sur-la-Sorgue, that’s okay; this place is some kind of a well-guarded secret.
+Which is somehow paradoxical once you know what the village is famous for.

 Located 25 km east of Avignon, between Carpentras and Cavaillon, Isle-sur-la-Sorgue is one of those typical places in Provence that one has to see: a square surrounded by cafés and shops that radiate mouth-watering smells and window displays, little bridges to cross, narrow ancient streets where plane trees and green foliage abound, and several large, lovely waterwheels.

 So, what makes Isle-sur-la-Sorgue so special from a flea market standpoint – besides its lovely settings?
 Well, this tiny village with a population of 22,000 souls has one of the highest density of antique dealers and second-hand shops in the world: there’s not less than one antique shop for every 70 inhabitants!

 Over the past thirty years, Isle-sur-la-Sorgue has become the capital city of antiques, thanks to the settlement of nearly 300 permanent antique dealers and second-hand shops in town.